sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

 SVG and PDF Output for JyScript.

  * This should be a quick hack using Apache Batik (http://xmlgraphics.apache.org/batik/).
+Replace the standard Graphics2D with the Graphics2D from Batik to get PDF.

 TeX and PS and PDF Output for SAGE plot3s